TNO/knowledge-engine/docs/02_reasoning.md

 Now, upon receiving the new measurement the rule for the Temperature Converter will trigger and convert the measurement into Fahrenheit.
 Once this is done, the new Measurement in degrees Fahrenheit will be send tot the App KB by the other rule.
 The App can now update its GUI with the latest measured temperature in degrees Fahrenheit.

 From these example it becomes clear that a reasoner can also be used to orchestrate data exchange between different Knowledge Bases.

+## Full example
+In [`/examples/reasoner/`](/examples/reasoner/) in the Knowledge Engine repository, you can find a complete example in a Docker Compose project.

+## Performance warning
+When using large graph patterns and/or many bindings, the reasoner's time and memory consumption doesn't scale very well.
+In those cases, you may experience out-of-memory issues, or very long processing times.
+For this reason, it is advised to only use the reasoner with small graph patterns.